 This IRP adopts a risk-based approach to develop a process for reviewing, assessing, and developing controls to minimize risk during fracture stimulation operations.
 The recommendations in this IRP allow for mindful planning and carefully designed control measures that reduce risk to an acceptable level.

-Draft IRP 25 (2016) focuses on the cementing practices and factors that can impact the success of a primary cement job.
+IRP 25 (2017) focuses on the cementing practices and factors that can impact the success of a primary cement job.